© Crown copyright 2022

 increased communal risks that may arise in shared areas when people return from off-site visits (including shared spaces indoors and outdoors, on-site grouped services and social activities)

-For supported living settings that are comparable to a household, please refer to the stay at home guidance.
+- for supported living settings that are comparable to a household, refer to the stay at home guidance

 And in all cases, the manager should work with people being supported and their families to:

 make sure that no one with COVID-19 symptoms participates in a visit and anyone with suspected symptoms is tested.
 If someone with symptoms tests negative for COVID-19, it is possible that they may have another infection such as flu and therefore they should not visit

 - make sure that no one visits when an individual is required to self-isolate, either due to having tested positive for COVID-19, not having had at least 2 doses of the vaccine or having travelled to certain countries: